Get Rates Near You!

 While not all banks offer special rates for jumbo accounts, many have different rate tiers.
 This means the bank will offer different rates depending on the size of your balance.

-Compare rates based on what your balance is likely to be, and be alert for maximum balance limits for specific rates and minimum balance requirements.
+Compare rates based on your likely balance, and be alert for maximum balance limits for specific rates and minimum balance requirements.

 2. Watch Out for Fees